wp-plugins/wangguard/readme.txt

  * Moderation Queue for repored users and blogs
  * Protect all registration pages from All blogs (Activated for Network)

-= BuddyPress 2.x (WordPresss Simple and WordPress Multisite 3.x) Features =
+= BuddyPress 1.2.x and 1.5 (WordPresss Simple and WordPress Multisite 3.x) Features =

  * NEW gmail.com and googlemail.com duplicated account verifications (activate on WangGuard Configuration)
  * New optional DNS verification of the email domain (right side of the @ in an email address) (activate on WangGuard Configuration)